Freudenberg Group: Since World War II

-In 2002 the company closed its last leather tannery, marking the effective end of the leather industry in Germany.
+The company's original business of leather production continued to shrink in the late 20th century, impacted by reduced demand and rising prices for raw materials.
+By 2001, the leather division was responsible for only 1% of Freudenberg's gross income and its primary customers were American companies, which canceled orders after the September 11 attacks.
+In 2002 the company closed its last remaining tannery in Weinheim, marking the effective end of the leather industry in Germany.
 However, today Vileda is a market leader in Europe.
 All German cars contain parts made by another Freudenberg subsidiary, and German-made outdoor clothing contains fibers made by yet another.
 Almost all major airports have flooring made by another Freudenberg subsidiary.
-In 2004, Freudenberg Group made an initial entry into the global medical market with the creation of Freudenberg Medical EN.